 On the other hand, this problem does not exist with transverse waves.
 Regardless of their positions, two transverse-wave sources (electromagnetic waves for example) can generate oscillations in the same direction.
-For the formulas to be correct, the 2 waves must have a polarization in a direction perpendicular to the plane formed by the observer and the two sources, as in this figure.
+This situation will be explored further in the chapter on polarization.
+For now, let's assume that electromagnetic waves sources generate oscillations in the same direction and that all the formulas used here give the correct values for these waves.

 In this case, the formulas for the conditions of constructive and destructive interference and the formulas for the resulting amplitude of the wave remain valid.
-So, for the result of example 6.2.2 (the one where the radio waves are reflected on the lake) to be valid, it would have been necessary to specify that the waves were polarized horizontally to have two oscillations in the same direction when they arrive at the observer.
+So, for the result of example 7.2.2 (the one where the radio waves are reflected on the lake) to be valid, it would have been necessary to specify that the waves were polarized horizontally to have two oscillations in the same direction when they arrive at the observer.